The Natural Road to Physical Health

 Over the years many people have come to me seeking non-medical answers to their health problems—problems big or small, from migraines to cancer.
 The following article is a brief outline of my approach to natural health that has helped them overcome their physical and even emotional issues.

 So let’s begin with the basic truths about health that anyone wishing to regain their health naturally needs to know.
 The clues may be found in the scriptures of all religions.
-The concepts of sin and the need to be saved by God have their roots in the fact that from perhaps hundreds of thousands of years ago, the human species started on a path contrary to the laws of Nature in an effort to protect itself from the uncertainties inherent in the vagaries of Nature.
-Man did this by first starting to eat foods that were not designed for his system so that he could depend on food always even in times of drought and famine when there were no fruits and leafy greens to eat.
-First came meat, as he invented weapons to defend himself, and discovered fire, thus enabling him to use those weapons to kill animals and cook the flesh.
-Much more recently, around ten thousand years ago, he developed agriculture to grow grains and legumes that could be stored in large quantities and consumed as needed by cooking them, thus not depending on the seasonal rains for fruits and greens that were his natural foods.
-He also started domesticating animals and drinking their milk, unmindful of the fact that no animal ever drank milk in adulthood.
+The concepts of sin and the need to be saved by God have their roots in the fact that from perhaps hundreds of thousands of years ago, the human species started on a path contrary to natural laws in an effort to protect itself from the uncertainties inherent in the vagaries of Nature.
+Humans did this by first starting to eat foods that were not designed for their system so that they could depend on food always even in times of drought and famine when there were no fruits and leafy greens to eat.
+First came meat, as the Homo Sapien invented weapons to defend himself, and discovered fire, thus enabling him to use those weapons to kill animals and cook the flesh.
+Much more recently, around ten thousand years ago according to our anthropologists, he developed agriculture to grow grains and legumes that could be stored in large quantities and consumed as needed by cooking them, thus not depending on the seasonal rains for fruits and greens that were his natural foods.
+He also started domesticating animals and drinking their milk, quite oblivious to the fact that no animal ever drank milk in adulthood.

 The fact is, the human digestive system is ill suited to consume flesh, cooked or otherwise.
 Flesh is the natural food of carnivores like the big cats, hyenas, and wolves, and these animals always eat the flesh raw, they don’t cook them!
 Likewise, grains are the natural food of birds, which can make a meal out of simply swallowing a few grains; and they swallow the whole grain, husk and all, thus getting the chief nutrients of the grain.
-Like the other animals, they too do not have to cook the grains, for they have the enzymes to digest them.
+Like the other animals, they too do not have to cook the grains, for they have the enzymes to dissolve and digest them.
 The natural foods of any animal never needs cooking, but are eaten in the form that Nature has provided for it.
-Legumes are not eaten by any animal because they were never meant to be food; they are meant to grow into plants that then can feed animals, and so to protect themselves in their pristine state they have coatings of toxins that inhibit digestion by any animal.
-And no animal drinks milk, even of its own species, in adulthood because the enzymes needed to digest milk disappear after childhood.
+Legumes are not eaten by any animal because they were never meant to be food; they were meant to grow into plants that then could feed animals; and to protect themselves until they grow into plant forms, they have coatings of toxins that inhibit digestion by any animal.
+Finally, no animal drinks milk in adulthood, even of its own species, because the body stops producing the enzyme Rennin, needed to digest milk, after childhood.
 In humans this is around 4 years of age.
 But man does not try to drink human milk; except in the first six months of infancy, he drinks, in both childhood and adulthood, the milk of an animal that is meant to grow a 25-kilo calf into a 500-kilo cow or bull, not a human baby of 3.5 kg into an adult of 65 kilos.
 The only foods that Nature gave humans the ability to procure in the wilderness without weapons or other instruments, and to eat without alteration in any form as provided by Her, were fruits, greens and vegetables.
-The best athlete will find it practically impossible to catch a wild chicken, let alone the other animals he eats today, without the use of weapons, other instruments for cutting, and cooking utensils.
+The best athlete will find it practically impossible to catch a wild chicken, let alone bigger animals he eats today, without the use of weapons, other instruments for cutting, and cooking utensils.
+And if at all he did, he is ill-equipped to actually consume it without the aid of instruments.

 Now the question is, what do these basic truths mean in our daily lives?
-These truths hold the secret to healing from practically all of our physical ailments and diseases.
+They truths hold the secret to healing from practically all of our physical ailments and diseases.
 Eat the foods that Mother Nature has designed for the human body, and in the form that She has given to you, without alteration by heat and cooking, and you shall be healthy.
-It is as simple as that—at least theoretically.
-Practically it needs more reflection and adaptation, for we as a species have altered our environment so much through pollution, toxins, pesticides, herbicides, and chemical fertilizers that the natural process has been significantly messed up.
-However, our natural foods in their live form can still be used to heal ourselves from disease if we keep a few points in mind: that the nutrient content of fruits and vegetables today is only a fraction of what it used to be before we depleted the soil through chemical treatments; that organic fruits and vegetables are better than the conventional ones, and wild fruit and greens in virgin land, when available, still provide the best source of food for healing.
+It's as simple as that—at least theoretically.
+Practically it needs courage to change, much reflection, and adaptation to the present-day conditions: For we as a species have altered our environment so much through pollution, toxins, pesticides, herbicides, and chemical fertilizers that Nature's ecological harmony and balance have been significantly messed up.
+However, our natural foods in their live form can still be used to heal ourselves from disease if we keep a few points in mind: that the nutrient content of fruits and vegetables today is only a fraction of what it used to be before we depleted the soil through chemical treatments; that organic fruits and vegetables are far better than the conventional ones, and wild fruit and greens in virgin land, when available, still provide the best source of food for healing.

 The difference between raw vegetables and cooked vegetables is that cooking totally destroys the enzymes—the life force—of the vegetable, rendering it dead.
 The raw fruit or vegetable constitutes live food—something that has been demonstrated through kirlian photographs.
-The difference between a piece of meat and a fruit is this.
-If you place both on the table in two different rooms, and visit them each day, you will easily come to appreciate the difference.
-In the next few days, the piece of meat will rot through bacterial decomposition, emitting a most disagreeable smell that will soon fill the room.
+The difference between a piece of meat and a fruit will be easy to appreciate if you place each on a table in two different rooms, and visit them each day.
+In fact, within hours, the piece of meat will begin to rot through bacterial decomposition, emitting a most disagreeable smell that will soon fill the room.
 In the other room, the fruit will keep ripening—a process of enzymatic autodigestion—until it is ripe enough to eat, when it will give out a most inviting aroma.
-If we were to place a bowl of cooked food in another room, we will see that it behave like the meat—starting to emit a bad smell after a few days.
-That is because both the cooked food and the piece of meat are dead food.
+If we were to have placed a bowl of cooked food in another room, we would see that it behaves like the meat—starting to emit a bad smell after a few days.
+That is because both the cooked food and the piece of meat are dead food, while the fruit is live food.

 The natural road to good health involves adopting a diet of fresh organic fruits, vegetables and greens.
 Of these, the fruits and greens provide the most nutrients per unit volume.
 For instance, a medium sized carrot is about 30 calories, whereas a medium sized banana fetches 100 calories.
 It is necessary that you explore and learn the calorie and other nutrient content of the foods that you like so that you can draw up a practically feasible and balanced diet for your sustenance.
 There is no alternative to effort when it comes to taking charge of one’s own health—we simply have to learn how our bodies work, which foods go well with our system, and how much to have of what foods.
 We also have to become knowledgeable about the foods we eat.
 Processed foods (such as chips, snacks, cakes, and other store-bought ready-made foods) are to be totally avoided.
 The body does not recognize them as foods at all.
 It may not be possible to avoid cooked foods altogether, for most people, because of the circumstances of location and availability of high quality fresh produce.
 The only reason to cook is to make the food more concentrated, thus enabling us to take in the amount of nutrients that our bodies would need.
 But the way we cook is another issue to scrutinize.
 Simple boiling with the least spices or salt is the best, making sure that we don’t overcook the vegetables and take any water left over from the boiling as well.
 The more elaborate the preparation, the more difficult time the body has in dealing with the ingested matter.